LucasSte/tweet-sentiment-extraction/README.md

 Moreover, in ```SentimentClassification.ipynb``` we built the complete sentiment pipeline.
 Given a tweet, out roBERTa classifier will tell if it is positive, negative or neutral.
 Then, our roBERTa model will find the words that highlight this sentiment.

+Check our releases on GitHub for the trained models.